 Where do they come from?

-Sun filters consist of mineral compounds (originating from rocks and which reflect UV rays) or organic compounds (originating from carbon and which absorb UV rays) that are transformed to obtain sunscreens.
+Sun filters consist of mineral compounds (originating from rocks and which reflect UV rays) or transformed organic compounds (originating from carbon and which absorb UV rays)

 What are they used for?

 Sun filters are ingredients used in sunscreen and skincare products to protect the skin from sun damage.